 Leading-edge facilities

 We have invested in exceptional learning facilities to give you the best possible preparation for practice.
 In our purpose-built Diagnostic Imaging Suite you’ll become familiar with the up-to-the-minute technology used by radiographers.
-With the help of £250,000 funding from Health Education East Midlands, the suite has just been upgraded to feature the very latest in x-ray, diagnostic radiography, ultrasound and bone densitometry systems.
+With the help of £250,000 funding from Health Education East Midlands, the suite has been upgraded to feature the very latest in x-ray, diagnostic radiography and ultrasound.
+You will also have access to a theatre image intensifier and a mobile x-ray machine.
+You can take a virtual tour of our Diagnostic Imaging Suite

 A rich learning experience